krischik/vim-scala2kotlin/README.md

 ```

 The `ScalaConvertFunctionTest` converts unit test using the `org.scalatest.funsuite.AnyFunSuite` unit test framework.
-Each function test is converted into method using the back tick notation for the function name
+Each function test is converted into method using the back tick notation for the function name.
+Call `ScalaConvert'
+first.

 ### ScalaConvertBDDTest